Youka/LVS/README.md

 **LVS** (Lua Video Sync) is a *video frameserver plugin* to edit video frames with the capability of scripting language *Lua* + 2D image processing functionality.

+Supported video colorspaces are RGB24 & RGBA32.
 Implented plugin interfaces are currently *Avisynth*, *VirtualDub* and *DirectShow*.
 (Avisynth permits also a way to edit audio data and pass userdata.)
-The provided plugin already includes a Lua 5.2 interpreter with a graphic library, so there's no additionaly dependency to install.
+The provided plugin already includes a Lua 5.2 interpreter with a graphics library, so there's no additionaly dependency to install.

 LVS aims at user groups like programmers, video editors and karaoke effects makers.